Missouri–Oklahoma football rivalry: Tiger–Sooner Peace Pipe

 In November 1940, a genuine Indian peace pipe was donated by Dr. John S. Knight of Kansas City to become the traveling trophy of the rivalry.
 Dr. Knight was a 1923 graduate of the University of Missouri.
 The peace pipe, in the form of a tomahawk, belonged to Chief White Eagle of the Pawnee tribe.
 The peace pipe was believed to be over 100 years old at the time it was donated in 1940.
 An inscription on the peace pipe reads "Mystical Seven Society Ceremonial Tomahawk Pipe, University of Missouri vs. University of Oklahoma, Dr. John S. Knight –; donor of peace pipe."
 Winners of each game are also inscribed on the pipe.
-The peace pipe was entrusted to MU's Mystical Seven and OU's Pe-et, who would share the peace pipe in the end zone at halftime to celebrate the two universities.
+The peace pipe was entrusted to MU's Mystical Seven and OU's Pe-Et, who would share the peace pipe in the end zone at halftime to celebrate the two universities.
 The society of the winning university would return the peace pipe to its university until the next meeting of the two teams.

 The Sooners were the first to take possession of the peace pipe following their 7–0 victory over the Tigers in 1940.
 "Oklahoma" was inscribed 19 times on the pipe from 1940 to 1963.
 After a tie in 1964, OU gave possession of the pipe to MU as Oklahoma had held the trophy so many more times since the trophy's inception.
 Records indicate that the tradition continued through 1974, but the peace pipe exchange did not take place in 1975.
 The current location of the pipe is unknown since it was last held by Oklahoma.
 OU's senior associate athletic director, Kenny Mossman, has indicated that Oklahoma officials have conducted an extensive search of their archives for historical items, and the peace pipe has not been located.

 Notable games

 2007 Big 12 Championship Game

-The Tigers were the Big 12 North's representative to the 2007 Big 12 Championship Game where they faced Big 12 South representative Oklahoma in a rematch of the regular season game of October 13th at the College GameDay broadcast at Oklahoma Memorial Stadium in Norman, Oklahoma, won by the Sooners 41-31.
-Missouri came into the game ranked #1 in the AP Poll and BCS standings.
-However, they were upset (Oklahoma was favored by casinos in Las Vegas) by Oklahoma, making their record 11–2 at the time.
+The Tigers were the Big 12 North's representative in the 2007 Big 12 Championship Game, where they faced Big 12 South representative Oklahoma in a rematch of a regular season game won by the Sooners.
+Missouri came into the game ranked #1 in the AP Poll and BCS rankings, while Oklahoma was ranked #9.
+Nevertheless, Oklahoma was favored by bookmakers and won, 38–17.

 2008 Big 12 Championship Game

-The 2008 Big 12 Championship Game featured a rematch between the two schools of the 2007 Big 12 Championship Game.
+The 2008 Big 12 Championship Game was a rematch of the 2007 Big 12 Championship Game.
 This time, Oklahoma was favored and won handily, 62–21.

 October 23, 2010

-In their 2010 meeting, Mizzou defeated Oklahoma (then ranked No. 1 in the BCS standings).
+In their 2010 meeting, Mizzou defeated Oklahoma (then ranked #1 in the BCS rankings).
 The game was the site of ESPN's College GameDay, where Missouri set the on-campus attendance record for GameDay.
+Tigers fans tore down the goalposts after this victory.

+November 9th, 2024

+In their first meeting since either team left the Big 12 Conference for the Southeastern Conference, Mizzou defeated Oklahoma by scoring 14 points in the last 65 seconds of game time.